BlueSide/bs-c7-remote-post/README.md

 # Contact Form 7 Remote Post

-A plugin that let's you send Contact Form 7 data to a web service via HTTP POST.
+A WordPress plugin that let's you send Contact Form 7 data to a web service via HTTP POST.

 ## Dependencies
 #### Contact Form 7